electric-eloquence/fepper-drupal/README.md

 ## Fepper

-# A frontend prototyper tool for the rapid prototyping of web sites
+# A frontend prototyper tool for rapid prototyping of web sites

 #### This checkout of Fepper has templates configured for Drupal 8, along with a Drupal theme built to accommodate those templates.